Naming Conventions In C++ - C++ Programming Tutorial

 Advantages of Naming Conventions

-Here are some examples for each advantage of using a consistent naming convention in C++:
+Here are some instances showcasing each benefit of employing a uniform naming standard in C++:

 C++ Code